tisfarah/Dataquest/README.md

 # Dataquest
-This repository contains Projects and Challenges from the Dataquest,io Data Science Track
+This repository contains Projects and Challenges from the Dataquest.io Data Science Track